How to Keep our Children Safe Online

 There are certain things we as parents can/need to do and certain things our children need to do/understand.

 Conversation.
 Talk to your children in an age appropriate way about the responsibility that comes with being online.
 Ask them about what they want to do online.
 Talk to them about what personal information consists of and why they should keep it private.

 - password (even from friends who want to use your child’s phone)

 - their picture

 Supervision.
 Know what your kids are doing on the internet.
 What are they watching?
 Who are they talking to?
 (Hopefully only friends from school.)
-Have them use the computer or other electronic device in a common room with you there.
+An estimated 20% of parents say they don’t ever supervise their children’s internet usage.
+Nearly 62% of teens report their parents have no idea what they do online.
+So have children use the computer or other electronic device in a common room with you there.
 If they are in another room, make a rule that doors are left open.
 This way at a glance you can see what they are up to.